 The specifics of seismic airgun testing are worth understanding if only because the oil industry seems to be counting on Americans’ lack of knowledge about this highly specific technology in order to get a foothold in some ocean areas that have been protected from drilling since the Reagan administration.

 But we know better.
 We know that seismic airguns are horribly destructive to marine environments.
 We know that seismic airgun blasts will injure or kill 138,000 dolphins and whales in the Atlantic, including some North Atlantic right whales, which are critically endangered, with only 500 individuals remaining.
-We know they are 100,000 times louder than a jet engine and will be detonated every 10 seconds for 24 hours a day and 7 days a week for months on end.
+We know they will be detonated every 10 seconds for 24 hours a day and 7 days a week for months on end.
 And we know that when enough Americans find out about this, we will be able to convince President Obama not to approve it.

 We took big strides toward this goal in April by running 25 events on campuses and in communities all across the country.
 From the California coast to the Arizona desert and from the plains of Nebraska to the rocky shores of Maine, straight down the East Coast to Florida, Oceana volunteers dressed in hazmat suits staged “mock oil spills” and sounded off with air horns and other noise makers to visually and audibly simulate the disastrous effects that air gun exploration has on the oceans.